 About the house: When Torsten and I moved to Denver, we were planning to rent for a year and then start looking at houses to buy.
 But then we came across a gorgeous house in the real estate listings and decided to set up an appointment to see it, just in case.
 Turned out we loved it.
 So, we looked at a bunch of other houses, most of which were much more expensive and not nearly as nice, and finally decided to take the plunge and buy the house just two months after we signed a lease on a Denver apartment.
 Not our best planning, but the house has been worth it.
 Now we are slowly working on decorating it.
 To that end, I also maintain a Tumblr blog of design photos that inspire me.

 About the wedding: Torsten and I got married in Washington, DC, where we were living at the time, on November 1, 2008.
 It was a fantastic day.
 I blogged about the wedding during the entire planning process, so there are lots of wedding posts in the archives.
 There were a lot of purple elements.
 Anyone who knows me will not be surprised by that.
 There was also bratwurst cooked in beer.
 Anyone who knows Torsten will not be surprised by that.
 You can see photos of the wedding here.

 About the blog name: When I started this blog, I thought that "du wax loolu" meant "shut up" in Wolof.
 A few months later, a friend pointed out that it actually means "she doesn't say that."
 I was annoyed about my mistake at the time, but by now I actually kind of prefer the new meaning.

-Lastly, four of my favorite pictures of us:
+Lastly, some of my favorite pictures of us: